mlesnoff/Jchemo.jl/README.md

 fit!(model, Xtrain)
 ```

-Contents of objects `model` can be displayed by:
+Contents of object `model` can be displayed by:

 ``` julia
 julia> pnames(model)